A Lagrangian theory for galaxy shape statistics: The Lagrangian Theory of Shapes

 which we will implicitly assume throughout the rest of this work.

 Finally, as ref.~\cite{Vlah:2019byq} first discussed, various degeneracies between the bias parameters exist at one-loop level for traceless galaxy shapes; some algebra shows that

 This implies we only need to introduce two bias parameters at this order; since $A_{L^{(3)}}$ is shared with the density bias case we will adopt it and $\delta t_{ab}$ as our conventional choice.
-This is slightly different from the case of cubic operators in the perturbation theory of scalar fields, where only one non-degenerate transfer function $\sigma^2(k)$ and effective cubic parameter `$\tilde{b}_3$' are introduced \cite{McDonald09}.
+This is slightly different from the case of cubic operators in the perturbation theory of scalar fields, where only one non-degenerate transfer function $\sigma^2(k)$ and effective cubic parameter `$\tilde{b}_3$' are introduced \cite{McDonald09}. \footnote{Specifically, we note that the effective cubic parameter in refs.~\cite{Chen20,Chen_2021} is defined using the operator $O_3 = \Tr{st}$ such that its cubic kernel is $R_{b_3} = -\frac{12}{5} A_{L^{(3)}}$.}